ajeckmans/TeslaMateOnK8s/README.md

 ```

 We're now ready to add nginx-ingress to your cluster.
 It will provide a way to manage external access to your services as well as a way for us to secure it later on.
 We also want to put it behind https so we need a valid certificate, which we will provision using letsencrypt.
-Furthermore we want to secure any future service, so we're going to be using a oauth2 proxy which will use github.com to let people sign in (you can use other providers as well, such as google).
+Furthermore, we want to secure any future service, so we're going to be using a oauth2 proxy which will use github.com to let people sign in (you can use other providers as well, such as google).

 ```powershell
 kubectl create namespace ingress-basic # we create a namespace to put the controller in